Future Object Detection with Spatiotemporal Transformers: Method

 \subsection{Incorporating Ego-motion Information}

-A major challenge in future object prediction is that the motion of dynamic objects is highly correlated with the \emph{ego-motion} of the camera.
+A major challenge in future object detection is that the motion of dynamic objects is highly correlated with the \emph{ego-motion} of the camera.
 Autonomous robots often move and even objects that are stationary in the three-dimensional sense could move drastically in the image plane.
 It is possible to rely on multiple images to estimate and compensate for the ego-motion using visual odometry (VO) and geometry.
 In principle, the neural network could learn VO and use it as an internal representation.
 However, many systems are equipped with additional sensors that capture ego-motion information.
 We hypothesize that such information could constitute a powerful cue for the network to use.

-\parsection{Encoding} While the exact sensor setups and ways of extracting ego motion can vary between different robots, we believe it is reasonable to assume that one has access to at least some subset of position, velocity, acceleration, rotation and rotation rate.
-Some of this information may be three-dimensional, but in the case of autonomous vehicles it could be projected to the road plane.
-For maximum flexibility, and generalization to slightly different setups, we make minimal assumptions on which ego-motion information is available.
+While the exact sensor setups and ways of extracting ego motion can vary between different robots, we believe it is reasonable to assume that one has access to at least some subset of position, velocity, acceleration, rotation and rotation rate.
+Such information may be three-dimensional, but in the case of autonomous vehicles it could be projected to the road plane.
+For maximum flexibility, and generalization to different setups, we make minimal assumptions on which ego-motion information is available.
 Our only processing is to convert information into a local coordinate system.
-For example global position or rotation is converted into a transformation relative to the last frame.
-We concatenate all available information and pass it through a 2-layer MLP to create an encoded ego-motion vector
+For example, global position or rotation is converted into a transformation relative to the last frame.
+We concatenate all available information and pass it through an ego-motion encoder,